Last Updated on

 Temu's app even has a whole page of different games, with the chance to win freebies, discounts and bonus shopping credit.

-Often, after you win a discount, you’ll enter into a shopping spree-like experience, where you're given a limited time to spend your prize, or earn credit, which is presented as if you're playing to set a high score.
+Often, after you win a discount, you’ll enter into a shopping spree-like experience, where you have a limited time to spend your prize, or earn credit, which is presented as if you're playing to set a high score.

 The apps also include referral programs and loyalty programs, which are dressed up and designed more like games than pages in a shopping app.